What can we learn from other countries about staying happy this winter?

 Learn something new

-Feeding your mind and pursuing knowledge can make you happier.
-Find out about courses for mature students.
+Feeding your mind can make you happier.
+Discover courses for mature students.

 Practise gemütlichkeit like the Germans